piyushmbm45/CompleteWebDevelopementUdemy/webDevelopement/README.md

 - if we set display as inline ----- then we can't adjust the width of the block.
 - if we set display as block ------ then we can't show the content side by side.
+        - so its a problem
+        - to remove this use inline-block

+- images are by default inline-block

+- display : none - hide the element from site
+- visibility : hidden - hide the element from site but place is present

+-